4 Questions To Help You Reflect on Your 2021

 Every December, the urge to reflect starts picking up pace before a new chapter comes in January.

 Whether it’s sparked by the numerous “best of” lists circulating the Internet or through conversions with friends about the chaos of the previous year, this season always serves as a perfect time to revisit the lessons we’ve gathered over the past 12 months.

-But 2020 feels different: Reflecting on the unpredictability of this year may be tough for you due to the traumatic and life-changing events that have peppered the year.
+But these past couple of years have felt different: Reflecting on the unpredictability of this year may be tough for you due to the traumatic and life-changing events that have peppered the year.

 But research shows that making time to reflect, through means like journaling for example, can lead to a reduction of symptoms like depression and anxiety.

 By taking the time to unpack and understand how you survived this year—and celebrate the progress you’ve made despite it all—you’re making room to move forward into the new year with strength.

 For the final week of 2021, we’re continuing our tradition of reflecting together in episodes of Daily Shine, the daily podcast-meets-meditation available in the Shine app.
 Each day up until the new year, we'll dig into a new reflection question to help you look back on your year with compassion and care.
 Join us, and feel free to bring your journal to your listening sessions.